hpe-dev-incubator/hpe-dev-portal/content/blog/similar-document-search-using-apache-spark-with-tf-idf.md

 val hashingTF = new HashingTF().setInputCol("words").setOutputCol("rawFeatures").setNumFeatures(1000)
 ```

-2. Loads in memory and caches the data with the features, saved previously.
+2. Loads in memory and caches the data with the features saved previously.

 ```scala
 val all = contextFuntions.loadFromMapRDB(argsConfiguration.trained).toDF